gitextensions/GitExtensionsDoc/source/settings.rst

     This algorithm is useful in situations where two files have diverged significantly and the default algorithm may become ‘misaligned’, resulting in a totally unusable conflict file.

-  .. setting:: Include untracked files in stash
+  .. setting:: Include untracked files in autostash
     :id: stash-untracked

     If checked, when a stash is performed as a result of any action except a manual stash request,